Due to the current Covid-19 situation, we are no longer running our face to face group sessions until further notice.

 - The chance to find out more about our group work or counselling.

 Please note: You must have attended an initial assessment session with us to access our counselling service, HOPE group, Health and Wellbeing workshops or Mindfulness course.

-We offer one-to-one counselling to men and women over 16 with mild to moderate eating distress, who have a BMI (Body Mass Index) of 17.5 and above.
+We offer one-to-one counselling to people over 16 with mild to moderate eating distress, who have a BMI (Body Mass Index) of 17.5 and above.
 We offer six to eight 50-minute sessions, which usually take place at the same time each week, over 6-8 consecutive weeks.
 These sessions may be extended in exceptional circumstances.

 Health and Wellbeing Online Workshops (people aged 16+)

-*Please note that the HOPE group and the Health and Wellbeing Workshops are for women with eating distress, not for professionals supporting people with eating distress or other mental health issues.
+* Please note that the HOPE group and the Health and Wellbeing workshops are for those with eating distress, not for professionals supporting people with eating distress or other mental health issues.

 Our services for friends and family